Originally published on 1/24/20

 #2.
-Make it easy for people to write reviews for you.
+Make it easy for people to write reviews for you

 These days, most people read reviews online before making a decision about whether or not to trust a local business.
 That means that your business needs reviews for people to read when they research you online.

 No matter how much you wow your customers by going above and beyond in the service you provide for them, the sad fact is that people lead busy lives and just don’t think about writing reviews for businesses.
 However, most people will happily write you one if you ask, and when you do, it’s a great idea to make sure that they can review your business whenever they feel most comfortable.

 #3.
-Respond to reviews wherever they’re left.
+Respond to reviews wherever they’re left

-As I previously mentioned, the fact that you haven’t claimed a listing a particular review site doesn’t necessarily mean that the listing doesn’t exist, or that people won’t leave reviews for you on that site.
+As I previously mentioned, the fact that you haven’t claimed a listing on a particular review site doesn’t necessarily mean that the listing doesn’t exist, or that people won’t leave reviews for you on that site.